Uber product lead Daniel Graf explains Uber’s shifted approach to building tech

 “That’s the big change we’ve been going through,” he told me.
 “It’s so much more important than just ‘Let’s grow, let’s do a feature here and add a feature here,’ without really thinking holistically about the customers.
 You have to prioritize really, really carefully.”

-Uber’s growth is what prompted its strategy shift towards collaboration, according to Graf.
-The ride hailing company has a number of different user groups now, across all aspects of the business, and it just wasn’t going to work to continue to work in mostly closed off individual teams on each different product line and individual function.
+Uber’s growth is what prompted its strategy shift toward collaboration, according to Graf.
+The ride-hailing company has a number of different user groups now, across all aspects of the business, and it just wasn’t going to work to continue to work in mostly closed-off individual teams on each different product line and individual function.

-“We can’t do anything in a silo anymore – it has to be super collaborative.
+“We can’t do anything in a silo anymore — it has to be super-collaborative.
 And this is a very conscious change,” Graf explained.
 “We did our strategic planning for the second half of this year, and customer obsession was our key theme, and customer obsession means you don’t develop for your team, you develop for your customer, and that means the rider, the driver, the eater; you do what’s right for them, and that means there are several people who chime in for this.”

-We could read, almost every day a headline and be like ‘What the heck is going on at this company?;
+We could read, almost every day a headline and be like ‘What the heck is going on at this company?’

 In the end, Graf says in response to a question about how you build product at a company going through what Uber is dealing with, that cross-functional approach was a natural complement to the kind of introspection employees were going through anyway to process events.

 “We could read, almost every day a headline and be like ‘What the heck is going on at this company?
-This is not the reason I came here,'” Graf said.
+This is not the reason I came here,’ ” Graf said.
 “And this is why we spent so much time within [the] tech [group] in planning for the second half of this year, and had several tech all-hands where we all came together to remind ourselves why we’re here.
-We looked at our business numbers over the last nine months, they were growing, and growing – that was never the issue.
+We looked at our business numbers over the last nine months, they were growing, and growing — that was never the issue.
 So you’re looking at that, you’re looking at what’s happening in the world and what our products are doing, that actually was the positive side.”

 It seems a monumental task to remain optimistic in the face of all that’s transpired at Uber, and considering its ongoing challenges with Transport for London revoking its license and a recent report that found its app contained code with the potential to record user’s screens, but Graf seems relentlessly optimistic, and even suggested its challenges might make Uber a better company in the long run.